DraKenDevOps/elastic-stack-docker/extensions/fleet/README.md

 Fleet Server — like any Elastic Agent — is configured via [Agent Policies][fleet-pol] which can be either managed through the Fleet management UI in Kibana, or statically pre-configured inside the Kibana configuration file.

-To ease the enrollment of Fleet Server in this extension, docker-elk comes with a pre-configured Agent Policy for Fleet Server defined inside [`kibana/config/kibana.yml`][config-kbn].
+To ease the enrollment of Fleet Server in this extension, elastic-stack comes with a pre-configured Agent Policy for Fleet Server defined inside [`kibana/config/kibana.yml`][config-kbn].

 Please refer to the following documentation page for more details about configuring Fleet Server through the Fleet